 LDS has long-standing relationships with a number of local remediation contractors who specialize in the removal of fuel underground storage tanks (USTs) and the remediation of petroleum hydrocarbon-impacted soils and water.
 LDS has extensive experience working with these firms to observe field activities, document tank removals, collect confirmatory soil samples for laboratory analysis, and prepare reports confirming tank removal.

 Designated Substance Surveys (DSS)

 DSS assessments are carried out to determine whether designated substances (such as asbestos, lead, silica or mercury) are present in building materials at a site, in accordance with O.Reg.
 278/05 - Designated Substance - Asbestos on Construction Projects and in Buildings and Repair Operations, and Ontario Regulation 490/09 - Designated Substances.
 These surveys are especially important when planning significant renovations to or demolition of site structures (especially those in the 1950s-1970s construction era).
-Canada intends to ban the use of asbestos in new construction and renovations by this year (2018) due to its carcinogenicity and related human health effects.
+The Canadian government committed to banning the use of asbestos in new construction and renovations by 2018 due to its carcinogenicity and related human health effects.